justeat/JE.ApiValidation/README.md

 ### WebApi
 See the example in `src/JE.ApiValidation.Examples.WebApi`, and the tests for that in `src/JE.ApiValidation.Examples.Tests.WebApi`.

+#### WebApi with StructureMapValidatorFectory
+Register all implementations FluentValidation's AbstractValidators.
+These will then run automatically against any matching classes passed into ControllerActions.

+See the example in `src/JE.ApiValidation.Examples.WebApi.FluentValidation.StructureMap`, and the tests for that in `src/JE.ApiValidation.Examples.Tests.WebApi`.

 ### OpenRasta
 See the example in `src/JE.ApiValidation.Examples.OpenRasta`, and the tests for that in `src/JE.ApiValidation.Examples.Tests.OpenRasta`.